LegNeato/api/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: "[FEATURE]"
+title: A concise title here!
-labels: enhancement
+labels: 'type: feature, status: needs triage'
-assignees: tbaumer22
+assignees: ''

 ---